zhaoyun95/WhiteRain/README.md

 Credits
 ================

-* OwnedCore for the info dump threads
+* OwnedCore.com for the info dump threads
 * Apoc for creating GreyMagic